 The SASH Program is designed to be a comprehensive low-income program, and serve homeowners in the most distressed and impoverished areas of California.
 Nearly 90% of SASH clients qualify for the California Alternate Rates for Energy (CARE) Program that offers reduced electric rates to incomequalified households.
 This demonstrates that the SASH Program is mainly serving homeowners at the lowest income levels who need the savings provided from solar electric systems the most.
 GRID consults with homeowners who have a financing gap between their system costs and available incentive to explore individual financing options, such as a client contribution or private loan, and has experienced limited success with this challenge.
-In most instances GRID has aided in overcoming the gap financing obstacle for families by contributing the organization's own non-profit fundraising dollars and additional resources toward covering the gap between the available incentive and the project's costs, thereby allowing more families to go solar with the SASH Program than otherwise would have been able to do so.
+In most instances GRID has aided in overcoming the gap financing obstacle for families by contributing the organization's own non-profit fundraising dollars and additional resources toward covering the gap between the available incentive and the project costs, thereby allowing more families to go solar with the SASH Program than otherwise would have been able to do so.

 GRID's contributions toward covering these financing gaps include: general philanthropy, in-kind equipment donations, proceeds from a third-party ownership model, and corporate sponsorships.
 GRID's 2017 partnerships with major equipment manufacturers including SunPower, Enphase Energy, IronRidge, and Jinko Solar, and Schneider Electric helped cover many SASH clients' gap funding requirements, and GRID expects to continue to utilize philanthropic and in-kind contributions from donors and sponsorships to augment gap financing efforts in future years.
-Given the slow economic recovery, continued tight credit markets, and the inability for most homeowners to assume more debt, gap financing remains a potential obstacle for low-income families to participate in the SASH Program.
+Given the slow economic recovery in many low-income communities, and the inability for most households to assume more debt, gap financing remains a potential obstacle for low-income families to participate in the SASH Program.

+Through its unique "families-first" TPO model, GRID is able to leverage the Federal Investment Tax Credit (ITC) to help finance SASH 2.0 projects, while providing additional benefits to participating families, including a performance guarantee, system monitoring, and 20-year warranty coverage.
 In 2017 GRID began partnering with Sunrun to further expand its third-party ownership (TPO) model for SASH 2.0 as approved by the Commission in Resolution E-4829.
-Through the TPO model and parternships, GRID is able to leverage the Federal Investment Tax Credit (ITC) to help finance SASH 2.0 projects, while providing additional benefits to participating families, including a performance guarantee, system monitoring, and 20-year warranty coverage.
-GRID's TPO partnership with Spruce Finance is ongoing.
-As seen in Chart 3 below, of the 1,245 total SASH 2.0 projects completed through Q2 2017, 900 of them are third-party owned and total over 70% of the total SASH 2.0 kW (CEC-AC) capacity installed.
+GRID's TPO partnership with Spruce Finance is ongoing though currently limited in project volume: most Q3-Q4 2017 installations were with Sunrun.
+As seen in Chart 3 below, of the 1,768 total SASH 2.0 projects completed, nearly 1,300 are third-party owned and total over 70% of the total SASH 2.0 kW (CEC-AC) capacity installed.